0kogu/Shutdown-Timer/README.md

 ---

 Thank you for checking out this project!
-If you found it useful, please consider giving it a star on GitHub.
+If you found it useful, please consider giving it a star.